-Final Community Purposes and Main Characteristics Compensates responsibilities assigned, experience and distinctive skills possessed.
-Is in line with the best market practices and such as to guarantee an adequate level of retention.
-Fixed Component CEO , darantee t 1,408,000 € Amount Execu Direct Pay linked to the significance of the position.
-Purposes and Main Characteristics Variable short- term component p a a o T e p performance results; its purpose is to reward the achievement of corporate and personal objectives.
+Fixed Component Purposes and Main Characteristics distinctiveIs in line distinctive skills possessed.
+Amount CEO Executive Directors 1,408,000 € Pay linked to the significance of the position.
+Variable short- term component Purposes and Main Characteristics Ensures a direct link between remuneration and performance results; its purpose is to reward the achievement of corporate and personal objectives.
 The system of correlation with the Company's results ensures financial balance and the incentive function of the plan.
-Mechanism of correlation with Group results Group Net Profit and Italy EBIT t and Italy EBIT Amount CEO 1,600,000 € 1,600,000€
+The upfront allocation of a portion of the medium-long term component aims to encourage sustainable performance over time.
+Mechanism of correlation with Group results Group Net Profit and Italy EBIT Amount CEO 1,600,000 €

-Maximum incidence of short term incentive on fixed remuneration: 107% Executive 560,000 € Maximum incidence of short term incentive on fixed remuneration: 32% (average) Performance CEO Net Financial Position (45%), Group EBIT (45%) and ESG Scorecard (10%) Objectives Executive Directors: Defined according to the scope of assigned responsibility + ESG Scorecard Reference Budget (which o corresponds to a 100% payout).
-Payout scale Performance range: 91% - 105% rayout scale Payout range: 10% - 125% (0 if performance <91%) Claw-back and Malus The plan's regulations allow the Company to utilise back and malus clauses, which enable the Compar certain circumstances, to decrease the variable remuawarded or clawback variable remuneration already whole or in part.
+Maximum incidence of short term incentive on fixed remuneration: 107% Evecutive 560,000€ Executive Directors Maximum incidence of short term incentive on fixed remuneration: 32% (average) Performance CEO Net Financial Position (45%), Group EBIT (45%) and ESG Scorecard (10%) Objectives Executive Directors: Defined according to the scope of assigned responsibility + ESG Scorecard Reference Budget (which corresponds to a 100% payout).
+Payout scale Performance range: 91% - 105% rayoutscale Payout range: 10% - 125% (0 if performance <91%) Claw-back and Malus The plan's regulations allow the Company to utilise the cl back and malus clauses, which enable the Company, un certain circumstances, to decrease the variable remunerar awarded or clawback variable remuneration already paid whole or in part.

 Variable, medium/long- term component Purposes and Main Characteristics Ensures the growth of the Company's value and the achievement of results sustainable over time, the loyalty of the Executive Directors, the alignment of the objectives of management with those of the shareholders and the support to the ESG Group Strategy.
 Under the plan, recipients may choose to convert 25% or 50% of their short term target bonus to the long term incentive plan into rights to receive shares of the Company; at the same time, the Company attributes a corresponding number of rights to the beneficiary (by means of a matching right).
 Amount Depending on the short-term portion that the recipients choose to convert, which is doubled by means of the matching right.
-Maximum incidence of long-term incentive on fixed remuneration: CEO 142%; AE 43% (average) Performance Objectives Free Cash Flow of the Group over the three-year period (40% Adjusted Group Net Profit over the three-year period (40% relative Total Shareholders Return (10%), ESG (10%) Reference Three-year forecast for economic and financial indicators (which corresponds to a 100% payout); Competitor panel for TSR, Group ESG Target.
+Maximum incidence of long-term incentive on fixed remuneration: CEO 142%; AE 43% (average) Performance Objectives Free Cash Flow of the Group over the three-year period (40%) Adjusted Group Net Profit over the three-year period (40%) relative Total Shareholders Return (10%), ESG (10%) Reference Three-year forecast for economic and financial indicators (which corresponds to a 100% payout); Competitor panel for TSR, Group ESG Target.

 Payout scale Performance range: 75% - 125% Payout range: 50% - 125% (0 if performance <75%) Vesting The performance is assessed with a time horizon of three years for each assignment cycle.
 Lock-Up 20% of the shares earned are subject to a lock-up period of two years.
-Claw-back and Malus The plan's regulations allow the Company to utilise the claw-back and malus clauses, which enable the Company, under certain circumstances, to decrease the variable remuneration awarded or clawback variable remuneration already paid, in whole or in part.
+Claw-back and Malus The plan's regulations allow the Company to utilise the claw- back and malus clauses, which enable the Company, under certain circumstances, to decrease the variable remuneration awarded or clawback variable remuneration already paid, in whole or in part.
+Non -Executive Directors Amount $40,000 \notin$ (raised to $60,000 \notin$ for the Chairman).
+Fee of $40,000 \notin$ (raised to $50,000 \notin$ for the Chairmen) is added for the members of each internal board committee